 Now that you’ve mastered the basics, you’re ready to take on some more sophisticated sweet potato dishes.
 Get started with these 10 tried-and-true recipes.

 Savory waffles will blow your mind.
 Hey, we love maple syrup and chocolate chips as much as the next guy, but sometimes you just don’t want that much sugar first thing in the morning.
 That’s where these sweet potato hash brown waffles come in.
 Cayenne, paprika, and scallions add a nice kick to the “batter,” which gets deliciously crispy as it cooks in the waffle-maker.
 Top it off with a sunny-side-up egg, avocado, and cilantro for a brunch dish you’ll want for lunch and dinner, too.

-These stuffed sweet potatoes may seem indulgent, but they’re really just as good for you as a green salad.
+These stuffed sweet potatoes may seem indulgent, but they’re better for you than they may appear.
 The recipe is vegan and Paleo-friendly—with flavorful, nutrient-packed toppings like sautéed kale and creamy avocado (no dairy or bacon bits here).
 A drizzle of homemade tahini-turmeric dressing over the top is the finishing touch.
 Pro tip: Double (or triple) the recipe and assemble all the components ahead of time to make meal prep a cinch!

 We’d be remiss not to include sweet potato chips on the list.
 Good news: this recipe is so healthy that you don’t have to worry about limiting yourself to just a few.
 Slicing the potatoes wafer thin is the key to getting that perfect crunch.
 Toss ’em in a little cumin, paprika, and salt, then slide them into the oven.
 It’s really that easy.